micmejia/bible-dump/AMPC/2 Timothy/2 Tim 4.md

-[And indeed] the Lord will certainly deliver _and_ [^a]draw me to Himself from every assault of evil.
+[And indeed] the Lord will certainly deliver _and_ draw me to Himself from every assault of evil.
 He will preserve _and_ bring me safe unto His heavenly kingdom.
 To Him be the glory forever and ever.
 Amen (so be it).